- What are the education laws in Massachusetts?

 - Are homeschoolers included in the public school student enrollment count?

-- Can homeschoolers take the HiSET (High School Equivalency exam, formerly the GED)?
+- Can homeschoolers take the HiSET or GED (High School Equivalency exams)?

 - What is the role of the Massachusetts Department of Elementary and Secondary Education re: homeschooling?